 About me

-I am Kirsti Willis (she/they), a late diagnosed autistic, HCPC registered Art Psychotherapist and a member of BAAT.
-In addition to art psychotherapy, I offer counselling and parenting/carer support, as well as being a Specialist Mental Health Mentor to university students (through Theorise) and neurodiversity consultancy/training through Welcome Brain Consultancy (and privately).
+Hi!
+I am Kirsti Willis (she/they), a late diagnosed autistic Art Psychotherapist, who also very likely has ADHD, or is an ”AuDHDer”.
+I am HCPC registered and a member of BAAT.
+In addition to art psychotherapy, I offer counselling and parenting/carer support, as well as being a Specialist Mental Health Mentor to university students (through Theorise) and a neurodiversity consultant/trainer through Welcome Brain Consultancy (and privately).

-In my work, I am always neuro- and LGBTQIA+ affirming and positive.
+In my work, I am always neuro- and LGBTQIA+ affirming.
 I draw from my extensive professional knowledge and experience to offer my clients a well-rounded and comprehensive service.
 This ensures that they get the best possible chance of success in reaching their mental health related goals.

-My academic background includes a BSc in Biological Sciences - Psychology (Hons - Edinburgh University), a PG Cert and MSc in Counselling Studies (person-centered and psychodynamic traditions - Edinburgh University), as well as an MSc in Art Psychotherapy (Queen Margaret University), and a BBA in International Business (Haaga-Helia University of Applied Sciences) from my youth.
-I wrote my theses and dissertations on as diverse subjects as the effect of culture in environmental psychology, as well as maternal ambivalence in the postnatal period.
+My academic background includes a BSc in Biological Sciences - Psychology (Hons), a PG Cert and MSc in Counselling Studies, as well as an MSc in Art Psychotherapy and a BBA in International Business from my (now quite distant!) youth.

 I have been working with and supporting neurodivergent children, young people and adults for two decades, in many different capacities.
-Most recently, I have been a senior clinician at CAMHS and a Senior Advisor (running an Emotional Wellbeing project) at Scottish Autism.
-I also have personal experience of having many close neurodivergent family members and friends, as well as, of course, being autistic (likely AuDHD) myself.
-Despite this personal experience (or, perhaps, because of it!), I very much appreciate that each client is different and what might work for one, might not work for another.
+Most recently, I have been a senior clinician at CAMHS and a Senior Advisor at Scottish Autism.
+I also have personal experience of neurodivergence among my close family and friends.
+Because of my background, I appreciate each client’s individuality - i.e. what solutions (or ways of thinking) might work for one, might not work for another.
+Please read more on my general and therapy related thoughts on neurodivergence from the section ”Neurodivergence and therapy”.

-In addition to neurodivergence and LGBTQIA+, I also specialise in parenting/parenthood and perinatal mental health, as well as chronic conditions (such as Long COVID, ME/CFS, Fibromyalgia and MS), unpaid carers (young carers included) and social justice/fairness.
+In addition to neurodivergence and LGBTQIA+, I also specialise in parenting/parenthood and perinatal mental health, as well as chronic physical/pain conditions and unpaid carers (young carers included).
+Furthermore, I care deeply about social justice, as well as fairness.

-I have worked with people with many different types of mental health conditions (for example anxiety/panic, low mood/depression, phobias, trauma/dissociation, attachment related difficulties, obsessive-compulsive conditions and bipolar), as well as linked issues such as guilt/shame, addiction and body dissatisfaction/disconnection.
-Furthermore, I am very aware of the fact that most, if not all, neurodivergent people carry significant trauma (usually from neglect, abuse/bullying, or “simply” from feeling like an outsider and constantly misunderstood or being a brunt of “jokes”).
-I am experienced in dealing with this kind of trauma, often using creative techniques to facilitate individuals to process them on a deeper, more fundamental level.
+I have worked with people with many different types of mental health issues.
+I am also very aware of the fact that most, if not all, neurodivergent people carry significant trauma (usually from neglect, abuse/bullying, or “simply” from feeling like an outsider and constantly misunderstood).
+I am experienced in dealing with this kind of trauma, using a variety of creative techniques to facilitate individuals to process trauma on a deeper level.

 For your peace of mind, I am insured to provide counselling, as well as art psychotherapy.
 I am also registered with the ICO, which means that I am very mindful about the correct handling and disposal of sensitive and private information.

-My mother tongue is Finnish.
+My mother tongue is Finnish, but I have lived in the UK for longer than 20 years.
 Therefore, I can work in English and Finnish alike.
-I also speak a few European languages, but, unfortunately, not to the level required to work in them, at the moment, although I would love to do so.
+I also speak a few other European languages, but, unfortunately, not at the level required to work in, at the moment.

 If you would like to book a free 15 min (no obligation) introductory appointment, please click here.